-ACCOUNTABILITY AND ACHIEVEMENT Require Education Accountability tough choices for student achievement through a series of performance measures that will help gauge teacher, student and administrator performance.
-The Chamber further believes that efforts to build stronger schools, and thereby enhance the state's economic prosperity, should include end-of-course examinations for students, holding educators accountable for student success and holding postsecondary institutions accountable for the preparation of high quality teachers.
+ACCOUNTABILITY AND ACHIEVEMENT Require Education Accountability

+Individuals and institutions should be held accountable for student achievement through a series of performance measures that will help gauge teacher, student and administrator performance.

+The Chamber further believes that efforts to build stronger schools, and thereby enhance the state's economic prosperity, should include end-of-course examinations for students, holding educators accountable for student success and holding postsecondary institutions accountable for the preparation of high-quality teachers.